FAYETTEVILLE BANKRUPTCY LAWYER

 When Is Bankruptcy Venue Proper in Arkansas?

-Whenever a person goes to court, numerous complex rules apply to determine what court he or she can file in.
-In the Bankruptcy context, Bankruptcy venue rules determine in which state a person may file for Bankruptcy.
-These venue rules are identical regardless of whether a person chooses to file under Chapter 7 or Chapter 13
+Venue rules determine the proper state where a person may file for bankruptcy.
+These venue rules are identical regardless of whether you choose to file under Chapter 7 or Chapter 13.

 To prevent these kinds of games, the Bankruptcy Code has a different rule for when a person can rely on a state’s exemptions than the venue rule discussed above.
-Specifically, Bankruptcy courts use a two-step process to determine which state’s exemptions apply:

-1. If the debtor has lived in one state for the entire 730 days (i.e., two years) before filing for Bankruptcy, the court will apply the exemptions from that state.
+1. If the debtor has lived in one state for the entire 730 days (i.e., two years) before filing for bankruptcy, the court will apply the exemptions from that state.

 2. If the debtor has moved from one state to another within the last two years, then the court looks back an additional 180 days (six months), applying the exemptions from the state where the debtor lived the longest during that prior six-month period.

-Who Is Eligible to File for Bankruptcy?
+Am I Eligible to File for Bankruptcy in Arkansas?

-• Voluntarily dismissed by the debtor after creditors applied for relief from the automatic stay.
+2. Voluntarily dismissed by the debtor after creditors applied for relief from the automatic stay.

 Chapter 7 Bankruptcy Eligibility

-Chapter 7 Bankruptcy, which involves selling a debtor’s non-exempt property to pay off as much of his or her debts as possible, is only available if the debtor’s income is too low to support a repayment plan under Chapter 13.
-The Bankruptcy Code prescribes a “means test” to determine if that is the case.
-The means test has two steps:
+Chapter 7 Bankruptcy involves selling a debtor’s non-exempt property to pay off as much of their debts as possible.
+This chapter is only available if the debtor’s income is too low to support a repayment plan under Chapter 13.
+The Bankruptcy Code prescribes a means test to determine whether a debtor qualifies for Chapter 7 protection.

 Chapter 13 Bankruptcy Eligibility

-In contrast to Chapter 7, Chapter 13 Bankruptcy is only available if a debtor’s income is high enough to service his or her debts under a repayment plan.
+In contrast to Chapter 7, Chapter 13 Bankruptcy is only available if a debtor’s income is high enough to service their debts under a repayment plan.
 Also, Chapter 13 is only available if the debtor does not have too much debt in total.
-Specifically, a person can only file under Chapter 13 if:

-Caddell Reynolds is an Arkansas Bankruptcy law firm serving clients in Arkansas and Oklahoma.
-We work hard to help our clients understand their options under the Bankruptcy Code, decide what is best for them, and successfully navigate the complex process of filing for Bankruptcy.
+Caddell Reynolds is an Arkansas bankruptcy law firm serving clients in Arkansas and Oklahoma.
+We work hard to help our clients understand their options under the Bankruptcy Code, decide what is best for them, and successfully navigate the complex process of filing for bankruptcy.

 Fayetteville Office